mingxiaoh/chainer_for_rebase/README.md

 Above recommended environments are tested.
 We cannot guarantee that Intel® optimization for Chainer works on other environments including Windows* and macOS*, even if Intel optimization for Chainer looks to be running correctly.

-## Dependencies
-Before installing Chainer, we recommend to upgrade setuptools if you are using an old one:

-$ pip install -U setuptools

-The following packages are required to install Chainer.
-- NumPy 1.9, 1.10, 1.11, 1.12, 1.13
-- Six 1.9+
-- Swig 3.0.9+
-- ideep4py 1.0.4

-The following packages are optional dependencies.
-Chainer can be installed without them, in which case the corresponding features are not available.

-Caffe model support
-- protobuf 3.0+

-Image dataset support
-- pillow 2.3+

-HDF5 serialization support
-- h5py 2.5+

-Testing utilities
-- pytest 3.2.5+

 ## Install Chainer from source
 You can use setup.py to install Chainer from the tarball: